Showrooms featuring decorative plumbing, kitchen and bath cabinetry, lighting, tile and stone as well as wholesale plumbing and HVAC supplies.

 We needed to create a marketing strategy that applied to all three different categories.

-We worked to figure Bender’s positioning.
+We worked to determine Bender’s positioning.
 To do this, we conducted internal interviews, customer interviews, and a competitive analysis.
 From our research, we realized what set Bender apart was their relationships with their customers.
-Though they’re a large company, they were still viewed as a “mom and pop” shop when it came to service —customers felt they could turn to Bender and its employees and receive one-on-one, personable service.
+Though they’re a large company, they were still viewed as a “mom and pop” shop when it came to service — customers felt they could turn to Bender and its employees and receive one-on-one, personable service.
 Once we knew that this separated them from their competition, we narrowed down what this meant for each type of customer.

 We worked to create a strategy that would embrace Bender’s strengths and satisfy all of the different audiences.
 We came up with the idea of “the art of the trade.”
 This worked for all three groups because: